blue-pho3nix/blue-pho3nix.github.io/content/post/hack-smarter-sharethepainad/index.md

 ![](img/014.png)

-We see alice.wonderland is the current user on MSSQL 2019.
+We see HACK\alice.wonderland is the current user on MSSQL 2019.

 ```
 sqlcmd -S tcp:127.0.0.1,1433 -E -Q "SELECT SUSER_SNAME() AS CurrentUser, @@VERSION AS Version;"